SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 - (Holes) “Steelshrill police whistles pierced holes in the Noise Umbrella.
 Through the jagged umbrella holes Rahel could see pieces of red sky.” (w.r.t. communism march) AB
 - (Holes + Squash) “Vellya Paapen had assured the twins that there was no such thing in the world as a black cat.
 He said that there were only black cat-shaped holes in the Universe. // Squashed Miss Mitten-shaped stains in the Universe. // Squashed frog-shaped stains in the Universe.”
 AC
 - (Holes) “Chacko marveled at how someone so small and undefined, so vague in her resemblances, could so completely command the attention, the love, the sanity, of a grown man. // When he left, he felt that something had been torn out of him.
 Something big. // But Joe was dead now.
 Killed in a car crash.
 Dead as a doorknob.
 A Joe-shaped Hole in the Universe.”
 AD
 - (Holes) “Estha wouldn’t look up.
 His mind was full of trains.
 He blocked the light from the door.
-An Estha-shaped Hole in the Universe.” (no, train was not mentioned elsewhere) AE => AE Estha experiences retrobution? death? by himself
+An Estha-shaped Hole in the Universe.” (no, train was not mentioned elsewhere) AE
 - (Holes) “How marvelous!”
 Margaret Kochamma said.
 'It’s a sort of sniffing!
 Do the Men and Women do it to each other too?''
 She hadn’t meant it to sound quite like that, and she blushed.
 An embarrassed schoolteacher-shaped Hole in the Universe.”
-AE => AE British people looking down upon Indians, having been snapped at, "dies" and gets hole-y retrobution
+AF
 - (Holes) “Esthappen and Rahel both knew that there were several perpetrators (besides themselves) that day.
 But only one victim. ...
 He left behind a Hole in the Universe through which darkness poured like liquid tar.”
-AF => AF Valutha died as a victim, while bleeding black, rebtrobuting liquid from his hole
+AG
 - (Holes) “She concealed her anguish under the brisk, practical mask of a schoolteacher.
 The stern, schoolteacher-shaped Hole in the Universe (who sometimes slapped).”
-AG => AG Joe died, and Margret Kochamma hid that using a hole
+AH => AH Joe died, and Margret Kochamma hid that using a hole

 ### Bottles and Cans
 - (Bottles) “She even locked her sad, paint-flaking fridge, where she kept her week’s supply of cream buns that Kochu Maria brought her from Bestbakery in Kottayam.
 And the two bottles of rice water that she drank instead of ordinary water.” (w.r.t.
 Baby Kochamma) BA => BA Baby Kochamma drinks weak gruel instead of water (seeking to gain small gains by taking the wastewater of rice cooking)